Cell

 sheet.SetSettings(ReoGridSettings.Edit_AutoFormatCell, false);

-See more about Data Format and Settings.
+See more about Data Format and Worksheet Settings.

 ReoGrid will change data type to other types in order to speed up the formula calculation.
 For example, when a string data "10" set into a cell which has number format specified, the string will be converted into number (double in .NET) automatically.
 To prevent this conversion and store the original string "10" in cell, change the data-format of the cell to 'Text'.
 See Data Format.

-sheet[3, 1] = "10"; // "10" -> 10 auto convert
+sheet[3, 1] = "10"; // The string "10" is auto-converted to the numeric value 10

 AssertEquals(grid.GetCellData<int>(3, 1), 10);